kurtkanaskie/pingstatus-v1-x/README.md

 # Ping and Status API for Apigee X

 This proxy demonstrates a simple design to demonstrate a full CI/CD lifecycle.
-It uses the following health check or monitoring endpoints
+It uses the following health check or monitoring endpoints:
 * GET /ping - response indicates that the proxy is operational
 * GET /status - response indicates the the backend is operational